 The New York City Street Design Manual provides policies and design guidelines to city agencies, design professionals, private developers and community groups for the improvement of streets and sidewalks throughout the five boroughs.
 It is intended to serve as a comprehensive resource for promoting higher quality street designs and more efficient project implementation.
 Visit the NYC Street Design Manual website

 Street Seats is a citywide program where partners apply to transform underused streets into vibrant, social public spaces between the months of March through December.
 Learn more about Street Seats

 WalkNYC is New York City’s standard for pedestrian wayfinding.
 While the City has many signs directing drivers these provide very little benefit to pedestrians.
 The goal of WalkNYC is to remedy this information and navigation gap.

 Summer Streets is an annual celebration of New York City's most valuable public space — our streets.
-On three consecutive Saturdays in the summer, nearly seven miles of NYC’s streets are opened for people to play, walk, bike, and breathe.
+On select Saturdays in the summer, miles of NYC’s streets are opened for people to play, walk, and bike.
 Summer Streets provides space for healthy recreation and encourages New Yorkers to use more sustainable forms of transportation.
-In 2013, more than 300,000 people took advantage of the open streets.
 Learn more about Summer Streets